emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 2006,The MSK Compound-MAC fails verification,[THIS-DOCUMENT]
-2007,The Crypto-Binding TLV did not include a required EMSK Compound-MAC,[THIS-DOCUMENT] 2008,The EMSK Compound-MAC fails verification,[THIS-DOCUMENT]
+2007,The Crypto-Binding TLV did not include a required EMSK Compound-MAC,[THIS-DOCUMENT] 2008,The EMSK Compound-MAC fails verification,[THIS-DOCUMENT] 2009,The EMSK Compound-MAC exists, but the inner method did not derive EMSK,[THIS-DOCUMENT]
 ~~~~

 ## TLS Exporter Labels